The Issue of Cigarette Butt Litter

 Cigarette butts are one of the most littered items in the world.
 Fact.
 Individually they might seem insignificant, but they add up to a huge problem.
-They can take between three months and 15 years to break down when thrown away—and that means they play a role in the plastic pollution plaguing our planet.
+That’s because they can take between three months and fifteen years to break down when thrown away, and that means they play a role in the plastic pollution we all face.

 What is a cigarette butt made of?